selkkie/UnityUtils/README.md

 Includes:

 ## UnityLoader.js
-A unity loader that has no logo.
+A unity WebGL loader that has no logo.

 ## TransformDeepChildExtension.cs
 An extension that lets you use transform.Find() on grandchildren.